Skip to main content

 Why This Stack?

-Step 1: Project Setup & Dependency Installation
+Project Setup & Dependency Installation

 composer create-project laravel/laravel mix-tailwind-demo